magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_no-abiding.md

 no return, we’re practising in order to let go.

 This is something we must see for ourselves, it’s very deep.
-Maybe we practise because we want to go to – right there, you won’t get to Nibbāna!
+Maybe we practise because we want to go to Nibbāna – right there, you won’t get to Nibbāna!
 It’s natural to want peace, but it’s not really correct.
 We must practise without wanting anything at all.
 If we don’t want anything at all, what will we get?
 We don’t get anything!
 Whatever you get is a cause for suffering, so we practise not getting anything.